Health Library

 To get ready:

-• Tell your healthcare provider what medicines you take.
+• Tell your provider what medicines you take.
 Include both prescription and over-the-counter medicines.
 Also include vitamins, herbs, and supplements.
-Be sure to mention if you take prescription blood thinners.
+Tell them if you take prescription blood thinners.
 This includes warfarin, clopidogrel, and aspirin.

-• Have any tests your provider asks for, such as blood tests.
+• Have any tests your provider asks for, such as blood work or imaging.

-• Follow any directions you're given for not eating or drinking before your surgery.
+• Follow all directions you're given for not eating or drinking before your surgery.
 You may need to take some medicine with sips of water.
-Talk with your healthcare provider.
+Talk with your provider.

 • You'll be asked to sign an informed consent document.
 Signing the form means you understand the surgery.
 It means you agree to the procedure.
 Be sure all of your questions are answered before you sign the form.